Arianna6400/ADIChain/README.md

 ![](https://github.com/Arianna6400/ADIChain/blob/master/docs/first_look.png)

 Now, you can *register* a new account as a Doctor, Patient or Caregiver, or *login* if you are already enrolled, and start exploring every feature of our application.
+You can find some test credentials in `credenziali_di_prova.txt`, inside this repository.
 **Enjoy it!**

 > **NOTE:** If you want to test the entire application, you **need** to have both *public key* and *private key* once the deployment has been completed during the registration phase.
 In order to access those elements, you could run the `extract.sh`script described below, or you could connect your local Ganache to find them.
 We would like to highlight the fact that the extraction script is for **educational purposes only**.
 In a real-world context, it is strongly discoureged to use this solution for security purposes.